RiceL123/ricelang-playground/frontend/app/about/about.md

 renders output]
 ```

 The window with the editor would use [Monaco](https://microsoft.github.io/monaco-editor/) the editor that powers [VS Code](https://code.visualstudio.com/).
-This is because in addition to have syntax highlighting for custom languages, it also had [VS Code](https://code.visualstudio.com/) shortcuts like `Ctrl` + `D` for making multiple selections.
+This is because in addition to having syntax highlighting for custom languages, it also had [VS Code](https://code.visualstudio.com/) shortcuts like `Ctrl` + `D` for making multiple selections.
 Because [Monaco](https://microsoft.github.io/monaco-editor/) requires a definition for a custom language, regular expressions were used to match identifiers, keywords, string literals, numbers and the such.
-With a little bit of customisation and hooks for setting source code, the editor half was complete and able to switch between default [VS Code](https://code.visualstudio.com/) theme based on the theme context.
+With a little bit of customisation and using the hooks for setting source code, the editor half was complete and able to switch between the default [VS Code](https://code.visualstudio.com/) light and dark theme based on the theme context.

 The output window was quite simple for text output; wait for the parent to make a fetch to the backend, and then render the output in monospaced font.
 As for the rendering of the [MermaidJS](https://mermaid.js.org) source code to an AST visualisation, just using the `render` function as provided by the [npm package](https://npmjs.com/package/mermaid) was all that was needed.

+After a little tinkering to prevent unnecessary re-renders with [react's memoization](https://react.dev/reference/react/useMemo) the basic functionality was complete.
 ### Wasm
 While the [Spring Boot](https://spring.io/projects/spring-boot) backend worked correctly, the idea of removing packet delay / latency altogether seemed extremely desirable especially with [render](https://render.com) services spinning down after periods of inactivity.
 So, I decided to turn my compiler into [Web Assembly](https://webassembly.org/) with the help of [TeaVM](https://teavm.org/) which is an ahead-of-time compiler that converts Java into Wasm (specifically Wasm Garbage Collection (WasmGC)).